raspishake/rsudp/README.md

 ```
 ## Using this software

+1. First, to activate the conda environment, type `conda activate rsudp`.

-First, you will need a data cast (formerly known as a UDP stream) pointed at an open port on the computer you plan to run this on.
+2. Next, you will need a data cast (formerly known as a UDP stream) pointed at an open port on the computer you plan to run this on.
 By default this port is 8888.

+3. The UNIX installer will create a settings file in `$HOME/.config/rsudp/rsudp_settings.json`.
+(Windows users will need to type `rsudp -d default` to dump the settings to a file the first time they run this program.)
+Change the settings in this file to control how the client operates.

-To list the default settings used by the program, type `rs-client -d` to print the default settings.
-To dump these settings to a file for modification, type `rs-client -d rsudp_settings.json`.
-(To rebuild and overwrite the default settings file in `$HOME/.config/rsudp/rsudp_settings.json`, type `rs-client -d default`)
+  To dump the default settings to a different location of your choosing, type `rs-client -d rsudp_settings.json`.
+(As stated above, to rebuild and overwrite the default settings file in `$HOME/.config/rsudp/rsudp_settings.json`, type `rs-client -d default`)

-After modifying the settings file to your liking, type `rs-client -s rsudp_settings.json` to run.
+4. After modifying the settings file to your liking, type `rs-client` to use the settings file at `$HOME/.config/rsudp/rsudp_settings.json`, or `rs-client -s rsudp_settings.json` to run with a different settings file.

 **Note:** This library can only handle incoming data from one Shake per port.
 If for some reason more than one Shake is sending data to the port, the software will only process data coming from the IP of the first Shake it sees sending data.